phetdam/tomodachi_proj/README.md

 ## Figures

-Various figures displaying model statistics for a single or multiple models.
-WIP
+The figures in the `./figures` directory mostly display model statistics for a single model, namely the confusion matrix, ROC curve, and feature importances (for trees) or coefficients (for linear models).
+The file name of each model-related figure has the form model_gscv_stats.png`, and as implied, each corresponds to a pickle `model_gscv.pickle`.